ec-europa/platform-dev/profiles/common/modules/features/news/README.md

 # Important

- News uses 3 modules to work.
-News_core is not designed to work alone, but with one of the 2 other sub-modules depending on the profile configuration used in the site.
+News uses 3 modules to work. "news_core" is not designed to work alone, but with one of the 2 other sub-modules depending on the profile configuration used in the site.

  [Go to top](#table-of-content)

 # Installation

-For "multisite_drupal_standard" configuration enable the modules news_core and news_standard.
+For "multisite_drupal_standard" configuration enable the modules "news_core" and "news_standard".
-For "multisite_drupal_communities" configuration enable the modules news_core and news_og.
+For "multisite_drupal_communities" configuration enable the modules "news_core" and "news_og".

 [Go to top](#table-of-content)